atsaloli/cicd/PITCHME.md

 > approach leads to significantly reduced integration problems and allows
 > a team to develop cohesive software more rapidly."

--- ["Continuous Integration"](https://martinfowler.com/articles/continuousIntegration.html), Martin Fowler (Chief Scientist at ThoughtWorks, maker of first commercial Continuous Integration server)
+-- ["Continuous Integration"](https://martinfowler.com/articles/continuousIntegration.html), Martin Fowler (Chief Scientist at ThoughtWorks, vendor of the first commercial Continuous Integration server)